 Midwest Rural Hospital Provider Compensation Survey

-For these reasons, Faegre Drinker produced a new market survey for provider compensation in rural hospitals in the upper Midwest (Minnesota, Wisconsin, North Dakota, South Dakota and Iowa), which has produced some intriguing results.
-As most would expect, Midwest rural hospitals pay providers 10% to 15% more at the median than large medical groups reported in national surveys.
+Compounding these challenges is the scarcity of provider compensation market data in the rural setting.
+This gap can lead to lower recruitment yields and retention issues For these reasons, Faegre Drinker developed this market survey for provider compensation in rural hospitals in the upper Midwest (Minnesota, Wisconsin, North Dakota, South Dakota and Iowa), which has produced some intriguing results over the past few years.
+Based on the results of this year’s survey, the COVID-19 pandemic seemingly had an outsized impact on Midwest rural hospitals in 2020 as compared to large health care systems reported in national surveys.

-- Physician compensation and productivity for 11 different specialties, including family medicine, emergency medicine, general surgery and orthopedic surgery
+Physician compensation and productivity in 2020 for 13 different specialties, including family medicine, emergency medicine, general surgery and orthopedic surgery

-- Advance practice provider compensation and productivity for 8 different APP types, including nurse practitioners, physician assistants and certified registered nurse anesthetists
+Advanced practice provider compensation and productivity in 2020 for 11 different APP types, including nurse practitioners, physician assistants and certified registered nurse anesthetists